rdpeng/RepData_PeerAssessment1/PA1_template.md

 kMd5    <- "61e0c1f8c4a736ff1ab0f8863344b301"

 if (!file.exists(kFile)){
     # File is not present at the working directory.
-Let's download it!
+Lets download it!
     method <-"auto"  # Default method: shall be fine for MS Windows (untested!) if (.Platform$OS.type=="unix") method <- "curl"  # Use for unix-like systems download.file(kRemote, kFile, method, FALSE, "wb")